couling/dataclass-click/README.md

 #### Extending it...

-This is extensible a program can add and even change the default click ParameterTypes associated with a python data type.
-Eg: if you want to add a decimal
+Type inference is extensible so a program can add and even change the default click ParameterTypes associated with a Python data type.
+Eg: if you want to add a `Decimal`:

 ```python
 from decimal import Decimal